abhishekarya1/Hash-Define-myNotes/content/networking/notes.md

 If segments with seq 2,3,4 have arrived but seq 1 has not, then server won't send ACK for any of them, and client will eventually have to retransmit those segments.
 Segments 2,3,4 were received but they are useless now.

-Segents can totally arrive out-of-order but none one of them can be skipped, they all have to arrive until seq 4 for server to reply with ACK.
+Segments can totally arrive out-of-order but none one of them can be skipped, they all have to arrive until seq 4 for server to reply with ACK.

 ### Proxies
 **Forward Proxy**: Client1, Client2 -> Proxy -> Server